Graeme Hunt: Biography

 Hunt was born in Auckland, New Zealand.
-He was the third of the five children, of Frederick Phillip Hunt (1921–1982), a self-employed wireworker, and Beverley Nance Hunt (née Hatcher) (1926–2002), an accounts clerk.
+He was the third of the five children of Frederick Phillip Hunt (1921–1982), a self-employed wire worker, and Beverley Nance Hunt (née Hatcher) (1926–2002), an accounts clerk.
 He attended Penrose High School (now One Tree Hill College) in Auckland.

-Hunt, who initially trained as an accountant, was a journalist, author and historian.
+Hunt, who initially trained as an accountant, was a journalist, author, and historian.
 He held a history degree and a business studies diploma from Massey University in Palmerston North, and attended Green College (now Green Templeton College), University of Oxford, England, in 2000 as a Chevening/David Low journalism fellow under the Reuters Foundation Programme.

 Hunt was a former editor-at-large of the National Business Review, Auckland, and a former editor of that paper's annual Rich List.
 He was also a radio and television commentator on business and politics and wrote for a number of New Zealand publications including the New Zealand Listener, Management magazine, the New Zealand Herald, the Herald on Sunday and Metro.